The Community-Led Transformation of Lordship Rec

 - There are now a wide range of public activities and events in the park organised by local groups, including the regular LRUF-organised Community Festival.
 2012’s ‘re-launch’ festival in September 2012 introduced the new facilities, attracting 8,000 local residents, double our previous highest turnout!

-* Building upon the growing partnerships and co-management philosophy developed in the last few years at every level of decision-making, the Friends, LRUF and Council are committed to the ongoing co-management of the park as a whole, and the micro-management of each of its facilities and features, eg Lordship Woodland and Lake / Friends; Bike track / Trax Club; Spinney / Lordship Wildlife Group; Eco-Hub / Friends & Co-op; Football Field / Broadwater United; Harmony Gardens / Back 2 Earth; Shell Theatre / Performing Arts Collective; – and other potential similar micro-partnership arrangements.
+* Building upon the growing partnerships and co-management philosophy developed in the last few years at every level of decision-making, the Friends, LRUF and Council are committed to the ongoing co-management of the park as a whole, and the micro-management of each of its facilities and features, eg Lordship Woodland and Lake / Friends; Bike track / Trax Club; Spinney / Lordship Wildlife Group; Eco-Hub / Friends & Co-op; Football Field / Broadwater United; Harmony Gardens / Friends; Shell Theatre / Performing Arts Collective; – and other potential similar micro-partnership arrangements.

 Lordship Rec – Past, Present and Future